 OS X / macOS -

-Now that our config files are setup and ready, we can begin changing WebStorm’s settings to optimise the application’s performance.
+Now that our config files are setup, we can change WebStorm’s settings to optimise performance.

-webstorm.vmoptions file.
-Open the newly created file and select all of the options, replace them with:
+Open the newly created file, select all of the options and replace them with the following snippet:

 -Xms1024m -Xmx1536m -XX:MaxPermSize=1024m -XX:ReservedCodeCacheSize=512m -XX:+UseCompressedOops

 Next, we are going to remove IDE latency using an experimental property called